-For information on support available for business, recent research, statistical data, and advice about business opportunities or niche markets, assistance with funding applications or general knowledge, you can email us.
+For information on supports available for business, statistical data, and advice about business opportunities or niche markets, help with funding applications or general knowledge, email us.

 If you want to start your own business, or you're looking for advice on growing your business, we can help you make sense of all the information out there.
 We can work with you to:

 To contact the Business Concierge, contact council on (03) 5153 9500 and ask to speak to the Business Concierge.

 Alternatively, email Economic.Development@egipps.vic.gov.au and our Business Concierge will contact you.

 Access a seasoned entrepreneur or business professional as a sounding board.
 Help develop and review your ideas, confidential conversations to manage your issues, help you with accountability and help close your skill gaps.
 Visit the Work My Own Way website to learn more.